 Support for our Sister Parish of San Jose in Yalpemech, Guatemala.
 Group meets once a month on the third Tuesday.

 These Thursday community meals exist to serve nutritious meals at no cost to anyone in the Hudson area who chooses to attend The meals are intended to feed our bodies with good food and our souls with hospitality and community, not just those in need.
 Participating Churches in the Hudson area take turns hosting these meals.
 Saint Patrick Parish is responsible for hosting three meals per year along with joining the other Churches in hosting the Thanksgiving and Christmas meals.

-An offshoot of the Social Concerns Committee, twice a month the backpack committee distributes the green collection bags, collects and stores the filled bags, packs the backpacks, and delivers them to the schools.
+An offshoot of the Faith in Action Committee, twice a month the backpack committee distributes the green collection bags, collects and stores the filled bags, packs the backpacks, and delivers them to the schools.
 There they are distributed to children of families who are in need of nutritional assistance.

-An offshoot of the Social Concerns Committee, this group orders and sells fair trade, organic coffee from Peace Coffee of Minneapolis.
+An offshoot of the Faith in Action Committee, this group orders and sells Wildflyer Coffee which is an organization out of Minneapolis that helps to combat youth experiencing homelessness, helping them with dignified employment opportunities.
 Volunteers sell coffee after all Masses the first and third Sunday of each month.
-During holiday seasons, we also sell tea, hot chocolate and chocolate bars.

 The Blood Drive is at Saint Patrick Church on the first Monday in May and December each year.
 Help is needed in various administrative areas.